 What is feline infectious peritonitis (FIP)?

-When is FIP testing indicated?
+When is FIP testing recommended?

 "Routine blood testing for feline coronavirus is not clinically useful."

-Therefore, routine blood testing for feline coronavirus is not clinically useful.
+Unfortunately, routine blood testing for feline coronavirus is not clinically useful.
 Instead, testing is restricted to those cats in which a diagnosis of FIP is strongly suspected due to clinical signs and other supportive laboratory data.
 Occasionally, catteries and multi-cat households wanting to maintain a coronavirus free status may routinely test for the presence of feline coronaviruses.

 What blood tests are available to detect FIP?